A-Programmer/a-programmer.github.io/_drafts/delegates-part-2.md

 ## Multicasting

-One of the interesting parts of delegates is multicasting, a regular variable can hold the data, right? an `int` variable can hold only one number and if you try to assign another number, it will be replaced by the new number.
-In delegates, we can assign multiple methods to one delegate instance by using + and += operators.
+One of the interesting parts of delegates is multicasting, a regular variable can hold the data, right? an `int` variable can hold only one number; if you try to assign another number, it will be replaced by the new number.
+We can assign multiple methods to one delegate instance by using + and += operators in delegates.

 ```csharp
 Transformer transformer = Square;